 Perhaps, one of the most decisive factors in outsourcing is pricing.
 Recent research proves that companies dominantly choose outsourcing models to cut current or save future costs.
 However, the cheapest option on the market is not the goal.
 The most cost-effective solution is.

-On average, an outsourcing model allows cutting current costs up to half.
-Its main advantage is the flexibility with the development team.
-Sometimes, the payroll is not a fixed cost, but a variable.
+On average, an outsourcing vendor allows for cutting current costs by up to half.
+Its main advantage is the flexibility of the development team.
+Sometimes, the payroll is not a fixed cost but a variable.
 In any case, it is very important to not only discover and compare hourly and/or monthly rates but also to understand what is included and hidden.

 Lesson 11.
 Don’t Call Us, We’ll Call You - Send a request.

-Here, the devil is in details.
-Does the conversation go mutually beneficial or it turns into a tedious monologue?
-Did the vendor research the industry and the company or remained indifferent?
+Here, the devil is in detail.
+Does the conversation go mutually beneficial, or does it turn into a tedious monologue?
+Did the outsourcing vendor research the industry and the company or remain indifferent?

-Communicating on Request for Proposal (RFP) or Request for Quotation (RFQ) is the key moment.
-However, a service provider may require RFI form or Request for Information to fully comply.
+Communicating on a Request for Proposal (RFP) or Request for Quotation (RFQ) is the key moment.
+However, an outsourcing vendor may require an RFI form or Request for Information to fully comply.
 This is a submission form with a wide range of both general and specific questions regarding the outsourced project.
 It usually serves as a reference guide for RFP/RFQ.

 There are a few typical pricing models on the market:

 - Full-time Equivalent (FTE) - a client pays a certain percentage of an employee’s annual salary.